Hoshiarpur: Demographics

-The Scheduled Caste population in this district is 34.3%
+The Scheduled Caste population in this district is 34.3% and the largest caste in district is Ravidassia with a population of 416,904 which makes 26.34% of the whole district population.

 History

 The archaeological explorations during the recent years have revealed the antiquity of the Hoshiarpur District to the Harappan Period.
-On the basis of surface exploration, the following new sited have been brought on the Archaeological map of India and the traces of the selfsame people as at Harappa and Mohenjadaro have also been detected in the Hoshiarpur District.
+On the basis of surface exploration, the following new sites have been brought on the Archaeological map of India and the traces of the selfsame people as at Harappa and Mohenjadaro have also been detected in the Hoshiarpur District.

 Transport

 Road

 Hoshiarpur's Bus Stand is Bhagwan Valmiki Interstate Bus Terminal, which has a large network of bus services of Punjab Roadways, Himachal Roadways, Delhi, Haryana Roadways, P.R.T.C, Chandigarh Transport Undertaking, Jammu & Kashmir Roadways, Rajasthan State Roadways, apart from private operators.

 Rail

 Hoshiarpur railway station is a main railway station serving Hoshiarpur.
 Its code is HSX.
 It serves Hoshiarpur city.
 The station consists of one platform.
 The platform is not well sheltered.
-The station was constructed in 1905.The station has direct railway connectivity to Delhi, Amritsar, Jalandhar and Ferozpur.
+The station was constructed in 1905.
+The station has direct railway connectivity to Delhi, Amritsar, Jalandhar and Ferozpur.